Earl Warren

-Earl Warren (March 19, 1891 – July 9, 1974) was an American attorney and politician who served as the 30th governor of California from 1943 to 1953, and as the 14th chief justice of the United States from 1953 to 1969.
+Earl Warren (March 19, 1891 – July 9, 1974) was an American attorney and politician who served as the 14th chief justice of the United States from 1953 to 1969 and as the 30th governor of California from 1943 to 1953.
 The Warren Court presided over a major shift in American constitutional jurisprudence, which has been recognized by many as a "constitutional revolution" in the liberal direction, with Warren writing the majority opinions in landmark cases such as Brown v.
 Board of Education (1954), Reynolds v.
 Sims (1964), Miranda v.
 Arizona (1966), and Loving v.
 Virginia (1967).
 Warren also led the Warren Commission, a presidential commission that investigated the 1963 assassination of President John F. Kennedy.
-Warren is the last Chief Justice to have served in an elected office before nomination to the Supreme Court, and is generally considered to be one of the most influential Supreme Court justices and political leaders in the history of the United States.
+Warren is the most recent chief justice to have served in a statewide elected office before nomination to the Supreme Court and is generally considered to be one of the most influential Supreme Court justices and political leaders in the history of the United States.

 Warren was born in 1891 in Los Angeles and was raised in Bakersfield, California.
-After graduating from the University of California, Berkeley, School of Law, he began a legal career in Oakland.
+After graduating from the University of California, Berkeley School of Law, he began a legal career in Oakland.
 He was hired as a deputy district attorney for Alameda County in 1920 and was appointed district attorney in 1925.
-He emerged as a leader of the state Republican Party and won election as the attorney general of California in 1938.
-In that position he supported, and was a firm proponent of the forced removal and internment of over 100,000 Japanese Americans during World War II.
+He emerged as a leader of the state Republican Party and was elected as the attorney general of California in 1938.
+In that position he supported and was a firm proponent of the forced removal and internment of over 100,000 Japanese Americans during World War II.
 In the 1942 California gubernatorial election, Warren defeated incumbent Democratic governor Culbert Olson.
-As the 30th Governor of California, Warren presided over a period of major growth—for the state as well as the nation.
+As governor, Warren presided over a period of major growth for the state as well as the nation.
 Serving from 1943 to 1953, Warren is the only governor of California to be elected for three consecutive terms.